Easy Sun Dried Tomato + Spinach Egg Biscuits (Gluten Free)

 This sun dried tomato and spinach egg biscuit recipe offers a quick and convenient way to enjoy a savory, low-carb, and gluten-free breakfast or brunch.
 Requiring just one bowl for mixing, this recipe simplifies the process of creating a flavorful and satisfying biscuit alternative.

 Eggs act as the primary binder, contributing to the structure and protein content, making them a great low-carb option.
-The cottage cheese is added for extra protein and richness.
+The cottage cheese is added to these egg biscuits for extra protein.
 You can sub in sour cream or Greek yogurt if you don’t have cottage cheese.

-You can use any flour you prefer for these for these egg biscuits.
+You can use any flour you prefer for these for these sun dried tomato and spinach egg biscuits.
 You can also use your favorite cheeses.
 I look forward to swapping out the cheese for some feta next time.
 If you like this recipe you will also love my Easy Spinach Cottage Cheese Flagels or my Easy Spinach and Ricotta Fritters.

 Thank you for stopping by Hungry Happens!
 If you create this recipe or any other from our site, we would greatly appreciate you taking the time to comment and rate the recipe!
 Now love your life!